Mantonio02/dat250-jpa-tutorial/dat250-expass4.md

 ## Progress:
 - Done experiment 1 alongside the optional task.
-- Stuck on experiment 2 with the bidirectional many-to-many relationship between Address and Customer not operating as intended.
+- Stuck on experiment 2 with the bidirectional many-to-many relationship between Address and Customer not operating as intended when Address is tested about its owner.
+- All components in experiment 2 has getters and setters for each field variable.

 ## Technical Issues:
 - Did not encounter any issues with installation.